binaryage/totalfinder-web/uninstallation.md

 <img src="/images/property-list-editor.png" style="width:400px; float: right; position: relative; top: -10px; margin-left: 40px">

-It is just a few extra bytes we leave for case you are just reinstalling for some reason.
-It is also convenient to keep your license key there just for case you return to TotalFinder later.
+It is just a few extra bytes we leave in case you need to temporarily uninstall TotalFinder and decide to reinstall later.

 <br clear="both"/>